yogesh-turing/Meta-CodeBench-APP/PROMPT.md

 ```
 Prompt:

+The `csvToJson` function reads the given csv file, validates the file then creates JSON with the help of config object.
-Refactor the `csvToJson` function, to improve readability, maintainability, and performance while ensuring that all functionality remains intact.
+Please help to refactor the `csvToJson` function, to improve readability, maintainability, and performance while ensuring that all functionality remains intact.
 The function must:
-1. Efficiently parse a CSV file into JSON format
+1. Efficiently parse a CSV file into JSON format.
-2. Handle various data types dynamically
+2. Handle various data types dynamically.
-3. Remove redundant logic and unnecessary loops
+3. Remove redundant logic and unnecessary loops.
-4. Improve error handling and logging
+4. Improve error handling and logging.
-5. Ensure testability with Jest
+5. Ensure testability with Jest.

 For refactoring the function consider the following:
-1. Use streaming for efficient large file processing
-2. Identify and remove duplicate code
+1. Validate the inputs early and clearly.
-3. Use async/await instead of callbacks
+2. Use async/await instead of callbacks/promises.
-4. Improve data type detection
+3. Remove `fs.existsSync` as it is not recommended for asynchronous workflows, instead, handle file read errors properly.
+4. Create helper functions:
+    - `parseCSV` function for CSV parsing logic
+    - `transformRow` function for data transformation logic
+5. Remove moment.js: Use `Date` and `Intl.DateTimeFormat` instead of `moment.js`, which is considered outdated for simple date formatting.